Plugin Setup and Game World Module

 In our case, the starting point will be a Game World Module, but this is not always required.
 Game World Modules are helpers defined by Satisfactory Mod Loader that allow us to define new Schematics, and through those schematics, items, recipes, and more.

 If you’re interested learning about the other types of Modules and how the content loading system works, you can read more on the Mod Modules system page.

 Within your mod’s content folder,

-right click and select
+right click in empty space and select

 Blueprint Class under

 Create Basic Asset.

 Click the triangle to close the Common Classes section,

 and click the other triangle to expand the All Classes section.